sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 # CBOR Web Token for Concise SWID tags

-A typical requirement regarding specific instantiations of endpoint - and as a result, specific instantiations of software components - is a representation of the absolute path of a CoSWID tag in a file system in order to derive absolute paths of files represented in a CoSWID tags.
-The absolute path of an evidence CoSWID tag can be included as a claim in the header of a CBOR Web Token.
+A typical requirement regarding specific instantiations of endpoints – and, as a result, specific instantiations of software components - is a representation of the absolute path of a CoSWID tag document in a file system in order to derive absolute paths of files represented in the corresponding CoSWID tag.
+The absolute path of an evidence CoSWID tag can be included as a claim in the header of a CBOR Web Token {{-cwt}}.
 Depending on the source of the token, the claim can be in the protected or unprotected header portion.

 ~~~~ CDDL
 <CODE BEGINS>